Use our self-scheduling system! See How to make your first BASICS Appointment

 "I feel like I've learned a great deal about myself and the program was very beneficial overall."

 "Instead of other programs that bash drinking and say never to do it, BASICS seems more realistic, and I appreciate it."

 "I was very comfortable with my facilitator.
 Because she wasn't judgmental, I was able to talk with her honestly."

 "While I participated in the program to complete a requirement ordered by court, I am really glad I had to do so now since it was such a positive experience."

 "It was a great experience, not solely because it changed my behavior, but provided me with a new perspective and a different way of thinking about drinking."

 Who are the facilitators?
 BASICS facilitators are professional staff and graduate-level interns.
 The program is managed through UHS.

 What students can expect:

 Session 1 assesses the student's alcohol consumption patterns, history and related issues.
-A drinking diary assignment will be explained.

 If a student is required to complete BASICS, he/she will sign a Release of Information form to allow BASICS staff to verify completion.
 The only information shared with the referral source is whether the student completed the program by the assigned date.